grisha765/tgfuse/readme.md

 ### Disclaimer

 - **We do not recommend using your personal Telegram account for this project**.
-There is a potential risk that your account might be flagged, suspended, or otherwise penalized by Telegram `figuratively, you might “get hammered by Pavel Durov”`.
+There is a potential risk that your account might be flagged, suspended.
 - Use this project `at your own risk`.
 Respect Telegram’s terms of service and any relevant local laws when storing or distributing content via Telegram channels/groups.